 Age and Length Composition of Columbia Basin Chinook, Sockeye, and Coho Salmon at Bonneville Dam in 1999

 Hooff, R.C., A. Ritchie, J. Fryer, and J. Whiteaker.
 1999.
-Age and Length Composition of Columbia Basin Chinook, Sockeye, and Coho Salmon at Bonneville Dam in 1999.
-Columbia River Inter-Tribal Fish Commission Report reference #99-05, Portland, Oregon.
+Age and length composition of Columbia Basin Chinook, Sockeye, and Coho Salmon at Bonneville Dam in 1999.
+Columbia River Inter-Tribal Fish Commission Technical Report 99-4.
+Portland, OR.
+45p.